makubacki/tianocore.github.io/EDK-II-Development-Process.md

      > If you are familiar with the previous mailing list based process, you can think of the PR descritpion like
      > the cover letter.

-3. Verify that the proper set of reviewers are on the pull request.
-Add any reviewers that are missing.

 4. Verify that the commit(s) can individually be submitted to `edk2/master`.
 Squashing commits is not allowed.